45. Living Before God

 I then read these words of God: “What is the most important practice of being an honest person?
 It is that your heart must be open to God.
 What do I mean by ‘open’?
 It means giving God a crystal clear view of everything you think, what your intentions are, and what controls you.
-If what you say is what is in your heart, without the slightest bit of difference and without any concealment, without a dark side, without others having to make guesses or delve deeper by asking questions, and without your needing to beat around the bush, instead just saying what you think, without any other intent, then this means your heart is open.
+What you say is what is in your heart, without the slightest bit of difference and keeping nothing concealed, speaking without a dark side, without making others have to make guesses or delve deeper by asking questions, and without your needing to beat around the bush; rather, you just say what you think, without any other intent.
+This means your heart is open.
 Sometimes your straightforwardness may hurt others and displease them.
 However, would anyone say, ‘You’re speaking in such an honest way and you’ve really hurt me; I can’t accept your honesty’?
 No; no one would.
 Even if you occasionally hurt people, if you can open up to them and make apology, admit that you spoke without wisdom and gave no regard to their weaknesses, they will see you have no hard feelings, that you are an honest person, and that you simply do not pay much attention to the way you speak and are just very straightforward; no one will hold this against you. … The most important part of being an honest person is that your heart must be open to God.
-Afterward, you can learn to be open to other people, to speak honestly and truly, to say what is in your heart, to be a person with dignity, integrity, and character, and to not speak bombastically or falsely or use words to disguise yourself or deceive others” (Records of Christ’s Talks).
+Afterward, you can learn to be open to other people, to speak honestly and truly, to say what is in your heart, to be a person with dignity, integrity, and character, and to not speak bombastically or falsely or use words to disguise yourself or deceive others” (The Word, Vol. 3.
+The Discourses of Christ of the Last Days.
+Only by Being Honest Can One Live Out a True Human Likeness).
 As I pondered God’s words, I was incredibly moved.
 I felt God had taken me by the hand to teach me how to conduct myself as a human being.
-To be an honest person, to speak and act with honesty, to completely open my heart up to God, to be open with brothers and sisters, and not to have to be a certain way or play tricks—living this way isn’t tiring.
-I raised that sister’s issue with her later and fellowshiped with her about the dangers and consequences of getting wrapped up in online novels.
+To be an honest person, to speak and act with honesty, to completely open my heart up to God, to be open with brothers and sisters, and not to use tactics or play tricks—living this way isn’t tiring.
+I raised that sister’s issue with her later and fellowshiped with her about the dangers of getting wrapped up in online novels.
 At first, she did look pretty unhappy, and it was a bit awkward.
 But by opening up and fellowshiping with her, she came to realize that she was in a dangerous state.
 She said that she wouldn’t read online novels anymore and would keep her mind on her duty.
 Hearing her say this, I could finally breathe a sigh of relief, but I also reproached myself.
 If I’d spoken up sooner then perhaps her state would have been rectified sooner.
 It was just because I always wanted to be agreeable that I’d given in to myself and not practiced the truth, and things had dragged on.
 Being a yes-man is really harmful.
-After that, when I saw an issue in the duties of the brothers and sisters, sometimes I’d still worry about offending them, but by praying to God, mindfully practicing being an honest person, I was always able to point out the problem truthfully later on.
+After that, when I saw an issue in the duties of the brothers and sisters, sometimes I’d still worry about offending them, but by praying to God, mindfully practicing the truth and being an honest person, I was always able to point out the problem truthfully later on.
 Only by the guidance of God’s words was I able to learn how to conduct myself and interact with brothers and sisters.
 I perceived just how precious God’s words are.
 They are the principles for our conduct and actions.
 Whether in our duty or our conduct, we always need God’s words to guide us.
 As long as we seek the truth when an issue crops up, then we’ll have a path to follow.